Judge 47th HR, Yanks top Scherzer, Mets 4-2 in Subway Series - NewsBreak

 Scherzer allowed four runs for the second straight start, raising his ERA from 1.93 to 2.33 in the two outings.
 He gave up seven hits in 6 2/3 innings.

-Jacob DeGrom had an issue while warming up before his last start and was pushed back from Tuesday.
+Jacob deGrom had an issue while warming up before his last start and was pushed back from a Subway Series outing against the Yankees.
 He will instead pitch against Colorado on Thursday or Friday.
+The two-time NL Cy Young Award winner is 2-1 with a 2.31 ERA in four starts since a year-long layoff caused by an elbow injury last summer and a stress reaction in his right scapula this spring.
+He threw 95 pitches last Thursday in a 3-2 loss at Atlanta.

 Brandon Nimmo and Benintendi were hit by pitches leading off the first, the first time since April 17, 1926, the Yankees and their opponent opened with a hit batter.
 Washington’s Alex Ferguson hit Mark Koenig and New York’s Sad Sam Jones hit Sam Rice.